 • All jurisdictions in which an applicant is currently, or was previously, licensed or registered as a psychologist or other health professional.

-The Verification of Licensure and Registration Status form (PDF) must be sent directly to the College from other regulatory bodies/licensing boards.
+The Verification of Licensure and Registration Status form (PDF) must be sent directly to CHCPBC from other regulatory bodies/licensing boards.

 3. Declaration of Area of Practice

-For the purposes of registration, applicants must select one area of practice and complete a declaration of competence.
+For the purposes of initial licensure, applicants must select one area of practice (PDF) and complete a declaration of competence.
 A declaration of competence in an area of practice is a declaration by the applicant that they have the appropriate training, education, and experience in that area of psychology to be able to offer the wide range of activities and services within that area.
-Definitions of the recognized areas of psychology practice are in the CHCPBC Bylaws: Schedule 7, Table 2: Areas of Psychology Practice (PDF).

 A declaration in an area of practice should be consistent with the graduate program completed and subsequent internship.
-If the declared area of practice is different from either what is documented on a transcript or the attestation provided by the program training director, the applicant may be required to document competence in that area.
-Consistent with other psychology regulatory bodies in North America, the College does not offer specialty licenses to Registered Psychologists in any practice area.
+If the declared area of practice is different from what is documented on a transcript, the applicant may be required to document competence in that area.
+CHCPBC does not offer specialty licenses to Psychologists in any practice area.

 Applicants must provide an official transcript for the highest degree on which registration/licensure is based in the home jurisdiction(s).
-Photocopied transcripts are acceptable.
+Photocopied transcripts are acceptable for this application pathway.

 All applicants must undergo an online criminal record check through the provincial government’s Criminal Record Review Program.
-Detailed information, including the required access code, is available in the Applicant Portal
+Detailed instructions for completing this requirement are provided to applicants on the application for licensure form.

 All applicants for registration are required to provide evidence that demonstrates their proficiency in English.
 Most applicants will meet this requirement if their highest-level psychology degree was completed at an English language university.
 In these cases, the transcript serves as evidence and no further documentation is required.